Home InfoSec Best Practice - An Unhelpful Term

 Best Practice

 Throughout my career in InfoSec, I must have heard the term “Information Security best practice” thousands of times.
-I didn’t think too much about it until recently, waving it off as a heuristic way to describe how something is “appropriately secured”, or “secured in line an industry’s expectations”.
+I didn’t think too much about it until recently, waving it off as a heuristic way to describe how something is “appropriately secured”, or “secured in line with an industry’s expectations”.

-But the term bothered me and I knew some colleagues who had a distaste for it, but I didn’t fully understand the issue.
+The term bothered me and I knew some colleagues who had a distaste for it, but I didn’t fully understand the issue.
 I’ve since learned some things which I think are worth sharing.

 Losses in Critical Thinking